mallorca turistas

 Finca Son Real and its Necropolis

 Come to the fascinating public Finca Son Real, a hidden treasure in Mallorca that will surprise you in every corner!
-Enter a world of history and nature where you will find a perfect mix of exciting adventures and family relaxation, and best of all, admission is free every day!
+Enter a world of history and nature where you will find a perfect mix of exciting adventures and family time, and the best of all, free admission regardless of the day!

 A unique experience awaits you at this estate, including animal watching, exciting hiking trails, a captivating interpretation center and the mysterious Necropolis of Son Real.
-The latter, a unique archaeological jewel in the western Mediterranean, will transport you to the Talayotic culture with its impressive tombs and small-scale constructions.
+The latter is a unique archaeological jewel in the western Mediterranean that will transport you to the Talayotic time with its impressive tombs and small-scale constructions.
 From subterranean holes of varying shapes to vestiges dating back to the Iron Age and Roman times, every step reveals the secrets of ancient civilizations.

 A delightful way to explore the Necropolis is by following a coastal route that takes you past pristine beaches and breathtaking panoramas.
 From tombs to ancient houses converted into the Interpretation Center, each stop is an opportunity to immerse yourself in the history and natural beauty of the region.

 The route is accessible to all, ideal for biking and perfect any time of year.
-With a convenient starting point at Torrent de Son Bauló, the adventure begins with panoramic views of the stunning headlands and Des Porros Island.
+With a convenient starting point at Torrent de Son Bauló, the adventure begins with panoramic views of the stunning headlands and “s’Illot des Porros”.

-Upon arrival at the Interpretation Center, the estate’s old houses come to life with detailed explanations and interactive activities that captivate young and old alike.
+Upon arrival at the Interpretation Center, the estate’s old houses come to life with detailed explanations and interactive activities that captivates young and elderly alike.
 Don’t forget to bring appropriate footwear and clothing for the occasion, as well as water and some snacks to enjoy along the way.

 finca son real